 A refund of the registration fee (less £ 50 administration costs) will be granted only if notification of cancellation is given to the workshop secretariat before 01 August 2018.
 After this date no refund will be made.
 Refunds will be processed after the Workshop.

 The organizers cannot be held responsible for any personal accident or damage to the property of the participants.

 Personal information supplied to EMAS will be held on computer and will be used only for purposes connected with the activities of the European Microbeam Analysis Society.

-Wills Hall offers en-suite rooms on a bed and breakfast basis.
+Accommodation booked through EMAS is at Wills Hall (BS9 1AE) offering en-suite rooms on a bed and breakfast basis.
+Car parking for a daily fee is available at Wills.
 Other hotels in Bristol can be accessed via normal booking and travel agent services.

 The workshop will be held at Wills Hall, Parry’s Lane, University of Bristol, UK.
 See map at the bottom of this page.

 Bristol is the largest city in the South West of England and was recently named the “Best place to live in the UK”, 2017 (The Sunday Times).
 Famed for its engineering and naval history, hot air balloons and modern gritty graffiti.
 It is 90 minutes from London by train and has its own international airport.

 Bristol Airport is eight miles (13 km) south of the city and has scheduled flights to many UK and European cities.
 To get to the University from Bristol Airport:

 - The Airport Flyer Express bus (service A1) runs approximately every ten minutes at peak times between the airport and Bristol Bus and Coach Station near the University campus.